Lectures on Symmetric Tensor Categories

 In characteristic $3$, it is conjectured in \cite{B2} that if $V$ is an indecomposable representation of a finite 3-group $G$ of dimension coprime to $3$ then $V\otimes V$ contains a direct summand $W$ such that $W\otimes W^*=\mathbbm{1}\oplus Q$, where $Q$ is negligible (i.e., $\overline{W}$ is invertible).
 In other words, there exists an indecomposable $W$ such that $V^*$ is the unique direct summand in $V\otimes W$ of dimension not divisible by $3$.

 Let us see how this can be interpreted in the language of tensor categories.

 As before, let $\langle \overline V\rangle$ be the category generated by $\overline{V}$.
-Conjecture \ref{ostconj} (and for finite type Theorem \ref{ostth}) implies that $\langle \overline V\rangle=\Rep(\overline G_V,z)$, where $\overline G_V$ is a linearly reductive affine supergroup scheme.
-A super-analog of Nagata's theorem (see \cite{EOV}, Section 8) implies that $\overline{G}_V$ is actually an ordinary (even) linearly reductive group scheme (although $z$ may not equal to $1$), i.e. it can be included in an exact sequence \eqref{exsec} where $|\Gamma|$ is coprime to $3$ and $A$ has no $p$-torsion for $p\ne 3$.
+Theorem \ref{ostconj} implies that $\langle \overline V\rangle=\Rep(\overline G_V,z)$, where $\overline G_V$ is a linearly reductive affine supergroup scheme.
+A super-analog of Nagata's theorem (see \cite{Ma}, Theorem 8.4) implies that $\overline{G}_V$ is actually an ordinary (even) linearly reductive group scheme (although $z$ may not equal to $1$), i.e. it can be included in an exact sequence \eqref{exsec} where $|\Gamma|$ is coprime to $3$ and $A$ has no $p$-torsion for $p\ne 3$.
 Thus Benson's conjecture can be interpreted as follows:

 \begin{conj} Every irreducible representation of $\overline{G}_V$ is self-dual up to tensoring with a character. \end{conj}